Change the world

 Qualifications: Dip (Business Management) (VC), BSocSc (Sociology) (UCT), BA Hons (Development Studies) (UWC), MA (Anthropology of Public Policy and Development) (RU), PGDip (Monitoring and Evaluation Methods) (SU), MPhil (Community and Development) (SU), Cert (Project Management) (UCT)

-Responsibilities: To facilitate writing competencies amongst students and staff at the Mandela University.
-To present specialist lectures/workshops on different aspects of academic writing.
-To liaise closely with lecturers regarding the writing competency skills required for specific disciplines.
+Responsibilities: Facilitating writing competencies amongst students and staff at Nelson Mandela University.
+Presenting specialist presentations/workshops on different aspects of academic writing.
+Liaising closely with lecturers regarding the academic writing literacies required for specific disciplines.

 Mr Gino Fransman